Type of behaviour – verbal, physical and social

 physical harm caused by some types of bullying is well recognised.

-More recently, research has confirmed that short and long term
+More recently, research has confirmed that short-term and long-term

 psychological harm can result from bullying.
 This includes the harm to a person's social standing or reducing a person's willingness to socialise through bullying (particularly covert social bullying).